Jay Sean: 2014–present: The Mistress II: The Room Service and Collaborations with DJs

 In January 2014, Sean released the lead song "Take That Off" from his second mixtape The Mistress II.
 Alongside releasing the first single in October 2014, "Tears in the Ocean" which received acclaimed reviews from audiences, Sean left Cash Money Records, citing that he wanted to go in a different direction artistically.
 On 14 November 2014, music website Djbooth premiered the second single "All I Want".
 The Mistress II was released on 18 November with a video for "All I Want" premiered hours later.
 A video for the third single "Jameson" was released on 23 December, and it was announced that an EP of The Mistress II featuring the original and acoustic remixed versions of each of the third singles from the mixtape would be released on 26 December.

 In 2015, Sean reunited with fellow UK artists Rishi Rich and Juggy D, restart the Rishi Rich project, together, they released the single: "Freak".

 On 5 February 2016, Sean released his first 'official' single since his departure from Cash Money Records, title Make My Love Go, the single featuring Sean Paul who also featured in Sean's 2010 single Do You Remember, the single marked Sean's first appearance on charts since the 2012 single I'm All Yours.
 Sean also collaborated with various well-known DJs: DJ Antoine, Hardwell, DJ Prostyle, Alex Gaudino, as well as artists Christian Rich, Stafford Brothers and Seeb.
 The single "Thinking About You" with Hardwell received favourable and positive reviews from critics and audiences.

 In 2017, Sean released the singles "Do You Love Me" and "What You Want" featuring Davido.
 He followed these in 2018 with the singles "Emergency" and "Say Something".

-In February 2018, Sean check for the final draft for The Mistress III.
+In February 2018, Sean check for the final draft of The Mistress III.

 Towards the end of 2018, Sean released four songs: "Need To Know", "Now Or Later", "Say Something" and "Why Why How Why".

 In 2020, Sean collaborated with Indian pop singer Guru Randhawa and released the single "Surma Surma".
 Also, along with Rishi Rich, Sean released a single "Nakhre", also titled as "Eyes on You 2" which reached No.1 on BBC Asian Chart.

+He began 3AM Entertainment to help promote the next generation of South Asian artists.